Dog, Duck and Cat

 The advice here is basically the same for maintained schools ('state' schools) and independent schools (private schools, academies and free schools):

-For SMSC we also have a number of themed weeks and cover the curriculum in a number of others ways, these include;
+For PSHE we also have a number of themed weeks/days to cover the curriculum in a number of others ways, these include;

 Health and safety week